ShahZainSahir/summer-fall-2027-internships/README.md

 ## Where this is going

 I'm building this in the open and adding to it as it grows.
-Coming soon: **SMS/email alerts** the moment a role opens, and **filtering** by role, location, and visa-sponsorship (a real one for fellow international students).
+Coming soon: **SMS/email alerts** the moment a role opens, and **filtering** by role, location, and visa-sponsorship (a real one for all my international homies).
 If it helps you, a star means a lot and tells me to keep going.

 ## How to use